danbev/learning-ai/notes/llama.md

 ## Llama
-Is a large language model from Meta.
+LLaMA (Large Language Model Meta AI) is a large language model from Meta.
 So this is a model which means that it contains a binary file with the weights and biases of the model.
 These models come in different sizes and are trained on different datasets.
 The larger the model the more data it has been trained on and the more accurate it is.

 ### Llama 2
 Is really a family of pre-trained models in various scales (the number of